 Mountaineering in the Himalayas has always brought many travelers to the various countries across which the Himalayas exist.
 Many people like Sir Edmund Hillary and Tenzing Norgay Sherpa achieved immortality for being the first people to climb Mt.
 Everest on May 29, 1953.

 This has brought many other mountaineers and fame-seekers to scale the various mountains of the Himalayas.
-After the scaling of Everest, many people reached the highest points of other tall mountain peaks like K2 (Godwin Austen), Kangchenjunga, Lhotse, Makalu, Cho Oyu, etc.
+After scaling Everest, many people reached the highest points of other tall mountain peaks like K2 (Godwin Austen), Kangchenjunga, Lhotse, Makalu, Cho Oyu, etc.

-Annapurna, however, was climbed before the Everest.
+Annapurna, however, was climbed before Everest.
 Two French citizens- M. Herzog and L. Lachenal were the first people to climb Everest on June 3, 1950.

 Flora and Fauna of the Himalayas

 The climate of the Himalayas differs according to its altitudes.
-There is the tropical climate at the base of the Himalayas whereas there are perennial ice and snow at the highest altitude of the Himalayas.
+There is a tropical climate at the base of the Himalayas whereas there are perennial ice and snow at the highest altitude of the Himalayas.
 The types of flora and fauna also vary according to climate and vegetation.

 Animals of the Himalayas

 Various exotic and endangered animals like the snow leopard, endemic Bharal or Himalayan blue sheep, the Himalayan musk deer, Himalayan tahr, the takin, the Himalayan serow, the Himalayan goral, brown bear, Asian black bear, Red panda, etc are found in the Himalayas of Nepal and Tibet.

 Plants of the Himalayas